PyCOMPLETE/GasFlowHLCalculator/README.md

 - The most recent version is defined here.
 - This module controls the read and write access to the directory where the offline recomputed heat loads are stored.

-qbs_fill.py:

-- This module serves as the frontend for other scripts.
-- It only needs the fill number as input.
-- If the corrseponding data is already stored as h5 it returns it.
-Otherwise the computation is performed.

 compute_QBS_LHC.py, valve_LT.py, Pressure_drop.py